 An immunogenic epitope is a part of the antigen that is recognized by the immune system, particularly by the antibodies, B cells, or T cells.
 It is also known as an antigenic determinant.
 There are different types of epitopes based on their structure and interactions.

-Query: Hello doctor, I have studied that HLA-B35, HLA-B58, and HLA-B7 are responsible for the rapid progression of AIDS and often test false negative when tested.
-However, with C clade virus it is somewhat protective and does not lead to rapid disease progression which has something to do with the CD8 T ce...
+Query: Hello doctor, I have studied that Human Leukocyte antigen (HLA-B35, HLA-B58, and HLA-B7) are responsible for the rapid progression of AIDS (Acquired Immunodeficiency Syndrome) and often test false negative when tested.
+However, with C clade virus it is somewhat protective and does not lead to rapid ...
 Read Full »